nwjs/node/doc/api/cli.md

 The priority in configuration is as follows:

 1. NODE\_OPTIONS and command-line options
-2. Configuration file
+2. Dotenv NODE\_OPTIONS
-3. Dotenv NODE\_OPTIONS
+3. Configuration file

-Values in the configuration file will not override the values in the environment variables and command-line options, but will override the values in the `NODE_OPTIONS` env file parsed by the `--env-file` flag.
+Values in the configuration file will not override the values in the environment variables, command-line options, or the `NODE_OPTIONS` env file parsed by the `--env-file` flag.

 Keys cannot be duplicated within the same or different namespaces.